Finding A Shoe Factory

 I was asked yesterday ‘How do you know which factory to approach?"
 The Milan shoe fair is vast - 5 or 6 halls each the size of Olympia, each full of factory stands, each showing hundreds of shoes styles.

 I started by selecting an exhibition-hall category likely to have a relevant price and style offering - the choice being Designer, Contemporary, Urban, etc.

-The first five seconds on any stand were critical – basically, a quick scan around the shoes on offer, looking for the last-shapes I needed and assessing the quality and design capability.
-At least 19/20 would be ‘no’ and I moved on.
+The first five seconds on any stand are critical – basically, a quick scan around the shoes on offer, looking for the last-shapes (square toe) and assessing the quality and design capability.
+Quality of make was astonishingly variable; truly, why do some factories show samples of their capability that are covered in glue and production scuffs?
+Many were immediately a ‘no’ and I moved on.
 But every now and then I’d find a last shape or shoe design that might work.

-Using a mobile phone as camera-note-book (forbidden, but no-one stopped me) I then approached someone on the stand, exchanged business cards, and then worked through a pro-forma I’d drawn up with a list of important questions defined by a discussion with Mike-The-Shoe.
+Using a mobile phone as camera-note-book (forbidden, but no-one stopped me) I then approached someone on the stand, exchanged business cards, and worked through a pro-forma I’d drawn up with a list of important questions defined by a previous discussion with an industry guru I call Mike-The-Shoe.